Cost-efficiency in Incomplete Markets

 \section{Additional Information on $\convc(F)$}

-A key element in the analysis is the closed concave hull of a distribution, $\convc(F)$ which extends the notion of convex domination by $F$ also to nonintegrable distributions.
-As this is a quite curious object by itself, we want to present some results that help to understand better this object, in particular in the nonintegrable case.
+A key element in the analysis is the closed convex hull of a distribution, $\convc(F)$ which extends the notion of convex domination by $F$ also to distributions with infinite mean.
+As this is a quite curious object by itself, we want to present some results that help to understand better this object, in particular in the case of infinite mean.

-\begin{lemma} Let $F$ be a distribution supported on the non-negative reals $\R_{\geq 0}$. $F$ is integrable if and only if the convex closure $\convc(F)$ is bounded in probability. \end{lemma}
+\begin{lemma} Let $F$ be a distribution supported on the non-negative reals $\R_{\geq 0}$. $F$ has a finite mean if and only if the convex closure $\convc(F)$ is bounded in probability. \end{lemma}

 \begin{proof} The forward direction is a direct consequence of Markov's inequality.
-Assume that $F$ is integrable, then
+Assume that $F$ has a finite mean, then

 which proves boundedness in probability.